 - Not able to get or keep an erection.

 - Nipple discharge.

-- Some people who take this medicine may get a very bad muscle problem called tardive dyskinesia.
+- Some people who take haloperidol injection may get a very bad muscle problem called tardive dyskinesia.
 This muscle problem may not go away even if haloperidol injection is stopped.
-Sometimes, signs may lessen or go away over time after this medicine is stopped.
+Sometimes, signs may lessen or go away over time after haloperidol injection is stopped.
 The risk of tardive dyskinesia may be greater in people with diabetes and in older adults, especially older women.
 The risk is also greater the longer you take haloperidol injection or with higher doses.
 Muscle problems may also occur after short-term use with low doses.
 Call your doctor right away if you have trouble controlling body movements or if you have muscle problems with your tongue, face, mouth, or jaw like tongue sticking out, puffing cheeks, mouth puckering, or chewing.

 - Call your doctor right away if you have a painful erection (hard penis) or an erection that lasts for longer than 4 hours.
 This may happen even when you are not having sex.
 If this is not treated right away, it may lead to lasting sex problems and you may not be able to have sex.

 What are some other side effects of Haloperidol Injection?